-We’ve partnered with Synergy to install three community-scale batteries utilising Tesla technology:
+In 2018, we partnered with Synergy to install three community-scale batteries utilising Tesla technology.

-We own and maintain the battery, meaning customers don’t have to outlay the costs of purchasing a behind-the-meter battery.
+We own and maintain the battery, meaning customers don’t have to outlay the costs of purchasing an in-home (or behind-the-meter) battery.

 The first PowerBank trial was in Meadow Springs, near Mandurah.
 The trial involved 44 residents who were able to virtually store their excess energy in the PowerBank community battery and draw the energy back out for use when needed.
 The residents saved an average of $228* each and had a collective saving of $11,000* across the trial.